bluesatunsw/groundstation/README.md

 Bluesat's autonomous, robotic groundstation project.

+## Secrets

+After cloning this repo, put all of your tokens inside of ``secrets.json``.
+You may rename ``example_secrets.json`` if you want a template.
+If you want to get our API keys message @omeh-a (Matt_#4292).
+Note that this file is ignored by git and you don't need to change anything to keep things secure.

 ## Git Hygiene guide

 For this project we will be using standard software engineering principles for our version control.